thehackerwithin/davis/_posts/2015-01-26-the-hacker-within-wisconsin-reboot.markdown

 The plan for that first meeting, now scheduled for ME2188, is to provide a brief overview of the Jekyll markup system for Github pages, facilitating others being able to contribute in the future.
-That subject is now [at risk][thw-email].
+That subject is now [at risk][email].

 We did, however, identify a number of topics for future meetings.